Meeting Minutes – Manufacturers' Forum

 c.
 Urine creatinine and albumin reference materials (David Bunk, Karen Phinney, NIST)

 NIST will develop a reference material for urine creatinine and albumin.
-A task force to determine parameters for this material was created today; it is estimated that at a product will be developed in about 2 years.
+A task force to determine parameters for this material was created today; it is estimated that a product will be developed in about 2 years.

 d.
 Urine albumin IDMS candidate reference procedure (John Lieske, Mayo Clinic and David Bunk, NIST)